mef/reddit-dataviz-battle/2019/10-the-jump-scares/README.md

 ### Run the whole ETL

-The following command extracts data from the online database and run the analysis scripts:
+The following command extracts data from the online database and run the data transformation scripts:

     npm start

+The following is executed:

+* download the list of movies
+* download extra metadata from each movie page
+* download all jump-scare timing subtitle files
+* process the subtitle files in a single JSON file containing timestamps of all jump-scares (both minor and major ones)

-Results are saved in the directory `output`.
+Results are saved in the directory `data`.

 ### Run individual steps